Ann Hodges-Smith - Registered Member MBACP

 - Physical abuse

-Initial consultations from £20 and subsequent sessions are from £30 per 50 minute session.
+Consultations are from £40 per 50 minute session.

 Discounted rates are available for students.

 |Face to face counselling:||Yes|

 I offer daytime and early evening appointments Monday to Friday, as well as Saturday mornings.